Singapore International Television: History

-The SIF announced the start of SITV in November 1993 eyeing for a 1 January 1994 launch date.
-The channel was going to use the Indonesian Palapa B2P satellite to provide programming for one hour a day, 10pm to 11pm.
+In November 1993, the Singapore International Foundations announced plans to launch Singapore International Television on 1 January 1994.
+The service was expected to broadcast via the Indonesian Palapa B2P satellite and provide one hour of programming daily, from 22:00 to 23:00.

-SITV's launch was touted as rather unambitious, with a limited staff of only 20 personnel, considered by the South China Morning Post as "the smallest satellite TV launch in history", with deputy director Aileen Lim calling it an "experiment".
-The station rented a slot on a transponder owned by the Nine Network to broadcast its programming.
-Test transmission started on 25 December 1993, ahead of the projected launch date.
-Launch night consisted of two programs: a special edition of Inside Asia and a live simulcast of News 5 Tonight, both from Channel 5.
+SITV’s launch was characterised as unambitious, supported by a limited staff of only 20 personnel.
+The South China Morning Post described it as “the smallest satellite TV launch in history,” while deputy director Aileen Lim referred to it as an “experiment.”
+The station rented broadcast capacity on a transponder owned by Australia’s Nine Network to carry its signal.
+Test transmissions began on 25 December 1993, a few days ahead of the planned launch.
+The opening night schedule comprised two programmes: a special edition of Inside Asia and a live simulcast of News 5 Tonight, both sourced from Channel 5.

-The channel launched on the same day as RTB Sukmaindera, under the same arrangement on the same satellite.
-On launch day, a full-page advertisement was given to SITV on the Straits Times.
+The channel launched on the same day as RTB Sukmaindera, using a similar broadcasting arrangement on the same satellite.
+On the day of its debut, the Straits Times carried a full-page advertisement for SITV.

-The channel started off with a limited offering, with initial plans to increase its programming if time was available.
-The primary aim was to follow the same aims of the SIF, maintaining the connections Singaporeans in the diaspora had with their birth country and providing a window for Singapore to outsiders.
-The service planned to increase over time, increasing its daily hours and content.
-From the outset, the channel had a "strong ASEAN flavour" in its programming.
-The service was considered by The Straits Times as "a small step" to counter one-way traffic of selling Singaporean content abroad.
+The channel began with a limited programme schedule, with the intention of expanding as additional airtime became available.
+Its core objective was aligned with the broader mission of the SIF: to help Singaporeans overseas maintain links with their home country and to present Singapore to international audiences.
+The service planned gradual growth in both daily hours and programme offerings.
+From its inception, SITV’s schedule was described as having a “strong ASEAN flavour.”
+The Straits Times characterised the initiative as “a small step” toward countering the one-way flow of Singaporean programming being exported abroad.

-During test broadcasts, Indonesia, Taiwan and Thailand have asked SIF for information.
-There was also the possibility of having its own presenter and selling advertising time.
+During the test transmission period, broadcasters in Indonesia, Taiwan and Thailand reportedly requested further information from the SIF.
+There was also discussion of appointing dedicated on-air presenters and selling commercial advertising.

-SITV drew criticism from the Tamil community of Singapore because of its lack of programming in the language, and that viewers wanted the channel to broadcast in other languages, such as Russian and Japanese.The SIF said that, if the service expanded, so would the number of languages, as the choice of language was merely due to the area of the B2P footprint.
+SITV attracted criticism from members of Singapore’s Tamil community for its lack of Tamil-language programming, and some viewers also expressed interest in broadcasts in additional languages, including Russian and Japanese.
+The SIF stated that any expansion of the service would be accompanied by a broader linguistic offering, noting that the initial language profile reflected the footprint of the Palapa B2P satellite.

-The service was made available at the Singaporean embassy in Manila in May 1994.
+The service was made available at the Singapore embassy in Manila in May 1994.

-On 25 August 1995, after an agreement between Singapore and Brunei, it was announced that SITV would move to a new lease on Palapa C-1.
+On 25 August 1995, following a bilateral agreement between Singapore and Brunei, it was announced that SITV would transfer to a new lease on the Palapa C-1 satellite.

-The channel carried the Chingay parade for the first time in 1997, on a delayed basis.

-In 1997, the channel was broadcasting fourteen hours on weekdays and one hour on weekends.
+In 1997, the channel carried the Chingay parade for the first time, on a delayed basis.
+By that year, SITV’s broadcast output had reached 14 hours on weekdays and one hour on weekends.

-The channel continued broadcasting shortly after the launch of Channel NewsAsia, as the channel carried the 1999 and 2000 National Day Rally.
-Before shutting down, it had already converted its compression to digital.
-The channel shut down around the early 2000s, being partly succeeded in purpose by CNA.
+SITV continued operating after the launch of Channel NewsAsia, and it carried the National Day Rally in both 1999 and 2000.
+Before closure, the channel had already converted its transmission to digital compression.
+It ceased operations in the early 2000s, with aspects of its role later taken up by Channel NewsAsia.